soldatmat/PELLM/README.md

 The used datasets are included in `data`.
 If you use them, don't forget to cite the original papers.<br/>
 Correct citations are included with each dataset in a `CITE_AS.txt` file with corresponding BibTeX template.

-- **GB1:** Nicholas C Wu et al. “Adaptation in protein fitness landscapes is facilitated by indirect paths”.
-In: Elife 5 (2016), e16965.
+- **GB1:** Wu, Nicholas C., et al. "Adaptation in protein fitness landscapes is facilitated by indirect paths."
+Elife 5 (2016): e16965.

-- **PhoQ:** Anna I Podgornaia and Michael T Laub.
-“Pervasive degeneracy and epistasis in a protein-protein interface”.
-In: Science 347.6222 (2015), pp. 673–677.
+- **PhoQ:** Podgornaia, Anna I., and Michael T. Laub.
+"Pervasive degeneracy and epistasis in a protein-protein interface."
+Science 347.6222 (2015): 673-677.

+- **TrpB:** Johnston, Kadina E., et al. "A combinatorially complete epistatic fitness landscape in an enzyme active site."
+Proceedings of the National Academy of Sciences 121.32 (2024): e2400439121.